Eldoir/DesignPatterns/README.md

 # Game Programming Patterns

-These patterns are specific to game programming and detailed in the awesome [Game Programming Patterns](https://gameprogrammingpatterns.com/) by Robert Nystrom.
+These patterns are discussed in the awesome [Game Programming Patterns](https://gameprogrammingpatterns.com/) by Robert Nystrom.
+Although not all of them are specific to game programming (*Service Locator*, for instance).

 ## Sequencing